Resource tree omitted ... perspectives: - name: Get Diagram color: LimeGreen sequence: start: Users steps: - to: ns label: Get diagram - to: iloUsers label: Authenticate user - to: ns - to: getIlograph label: Invoke - to: Ilographs label: Get metadata - to: getIlograph - to: Permissions label: Get p

 Arrow labels and descriptions

 The arrows can be labeled and given descriptions using the label and description properties on each step.
-Just like with flow perspectives, the label appears above the arrow, while the description appears on mouse-over.
+Just like with relation perspectives, the label appears above the arrow, while the description appears on mouse-over.